Reno’s Last 7-Card Stud Game

 To finance poker, Barry got a job at Village Inn Pizza.
 I sorted $50 bags of pennies for old coins and occasionally found Indian heads worth three or four dollars each.
-I think Barry had an easier time, but I adapted to the poker game quicker.
+I think Barry had an easier time, but I adapted to the poker game more quickly.

-I moved back to Walnut Creek, California at sixteen, bought a car with my poker and lawn mowing money, and then settled into my junior year.
+I moved back to Walnut Creek, California, at sixteen, bought a car with my poker and lawn-mowing money, and settled into my junior year.
 I was lucky enough to meet friends like Bill Jornlin, Bruce Parker, Pat Berry, Rusty, Ron, Carol, Sharron, and Cathy, who were terrific.
 The guys and I played plenty of poker, and by 18, I was playing at the nearby Pacheco Inn.
 At nineteen, I tried my luck in Lake Tahoe.
 It went like my first game in Virginia.

-This was in the late ’70s and California only spread low-ball games, while Lake Tahoe’s casinos across the state line into Nevada had only 7-card stud.
-In Reno, there were over a dozen casinos with poker tables, and 7-card studs dominated every room.
+This was in the late ’70s, and California had only low-ball games, while Lake Tahoe’s casinos across the state line in Nevada had only 7-card stud.
+In Reno, there were over a dozen casinos with poker tables, and 7-card stud dominated every room.
 By the mid-’90s, most rooms had more Hold’em than stud games, and California low-ball was gone.
 Unfortunately, by the year 2000, half of the casinos in town had dropped poker altogether, and when I first wrote this in 2017, there were just six places to play: the Atlantis, Club Cal-Neva, Eldorado, Grand Sierra, Peppermill, and the Sands.
 Only one offered a 7-card stud table.

 Eldorado Poker